A few questions and answers that can help students to practice quiz and exam

 QUESTION 30

-1. Phineas Gage's accident led neuroscientists to hypothesize the involvement of the:
+1. Phineas Gage's accident led neuroscientists to hypothesize the

 A.